Diamond Head Hike in Oahu is one of the most popular hikes in Hawaii. With amazing views and plenty to see, here’s all the info for visiting.

 Diamond Head has been preserved as a historic site since 1965 and in 1975 it became a part of Hawaii’s Park Division.
 It has been open to the public for hiking and exploring since then.

-What To Expect At Diamond Head Hike
+What To Expect When Hiking Diamond Head In Oahu

 Sitting prominently on the edge of Waikiki’s coastline, Diamond Head is the most iconic volcanic formation in Hawaii.